vsbuffalo/tasselr/README.md

 ## Warnings

- - This is tied to Tassel's HDF5 formats.
+ - This is tied to Tassel's HDF5 formats (Tassel 4 and 5 only).
 If these change, there are no guarantees the data loaded in will be correct (sorry).
    Always run a sanity checks!

 ## Todo